 All WWC reviews are governed by a review protocol that describes the procedures that will be followed when conducting the review.
-When a study has been identified through a literature search defined by another WWC protocol, the review is guided by that protocol.
-However, the WWC also reviews studies that have been identified through other means, and this protocol guides those reviews.
+When a study has been identified through a literature search defined by a WWC protocol, such as a topic area protocol for preparing WWC intervention reports or a protocol for preparing a WWC practice guide, the study review is guided by that protocol.
+However, the WWC also reviews studies that have been identified through other means and that may not fall under the umbrella of a more specific review protocol.
+The version 3.1 and 4.0 protocols guide such reviews of individual studies.
+These review-specific protocols are used in conjunction with version 3.0 and version 4.0 of the WWC Procedures and Standards Handbooks, respectively.

 - Review Protocol for Individual Studies, Version 3.0 - May 2015 (378 KB)